Philadelphia Writing Project

 Additionally, we have found that the Digital Public Library of America is a powerful search portal, connected to digital records from the Smithsonian, National Archives, PA Digital (e.g., Free Library of Philadelphia, Temple University, Historical Society of Pennsylvania), and other archives.
 Philadelphia teachers may also be interested in the photo archive at PhillyHistory.org and an archive of historic Black newspapers available through the Free Library of Philadelphia.

-This website features resources created by educators affiliated with the Philadelphia Writing Project (PhilWP), supported by a Teaching with Primary Sources grant from the Library of Congress*.
+This website features resources created by educators affiliated with the Philadelphia Writing Project (PhilWP), supported by a Teaching with Primary Sources (TPS) grant from the Library of Congress.
+Content created and featured in partnership with the TPS program does not indicate an endorsement by the Library of Congress.

 The following Philadelphia Writing Project teacher consultants contributed to this page: J. Ross and J. F. Smith.
 Additionally, teacher consultants T. Anderson and L. Lapina helped with editing this page.